fsmb/pdc-api/docs/migration-webservice.md

 ## Generating a New Report

-To generate a new report for a member use the [Generate New Report](members-v1/generate-report.md) endpoint.
+To generate a new report for a member use the [Generate Report](members-v1/generate-report.md) endpoint.
 The only required data is the FID of the member.
 The FID must already be a member of the roster.
 If a client is ensure whether the FID is already a member or not then call the [Get Member](members-v1/get.md) endpoint with the FID first.

 Generating a report can take a while so the client must poll for the member status using the [Get Current Report](members-v1/get-current-report.md) endpoint, or similar.